hirakisp/hsm/README.md

-# State Machine Firmware
+# What's HSM

-It's HSM.
-It's mean Hirakisp State Machine.
+HSM is a state machine firmware for Embedded application.
-The hsm is a my state machine for Embedded application.
+It's an abbreviation for hirakisp's state-machine.

  * statemachine core library
  * code generator with data parser